DennisHeimbigner/netcdf-c/docs/filters.md

 ### Step 2: Convert visible parameters to working parameters

-Given environmental information such as the associated variables base type, the visible parameters are converted to a potentially larger set of working parameters.
+Given environmental information such as the associated variables base type, the visible parameters are converted to a potentially larger set of working parameters; additionally provide the opportunity to modify the visible parameters.

 ### Step 3: Invoking the filter

 As chunks are read or written, the filter is repeatedly invoked using the working parameters.

-### Step 4: Convert working parameters to visible parameters

-During the closing of a dataset, the set of working parameters are converted to a set of visible parameters.

-### Step 5: Closing the dataset
+### Step 4: Closing the dataset

 The visible parameters from step 2 are stored in the dataset's metadata.
 It is desirable to determine if the set of visible parameters changes.